 Without further ado, here are seven SEO food blogger tips to help you improve your recipe SEO.

 1. Long Tail Keyword!

 So much of SEO revolves around attempting to tap into a niche and establishing authority within that niche.
 Everyone has a kale salad recipe, but what distinguishes yours from others?
-This question’s answer can be found in your long tail keywords.
+This question’s answer can be found in your long-tail keywords.

 You’d be shocked by how particular people can be when looking for food.
 Many people would simply Google “mac and cheese recipe” and choose the first result.
-Many others, on the other hand, are looking for recipes that fulfil certain requirements, such as those that adhere to a dietary restriction or those that include a certain ingredient that the searcher wants to use up in their pantry or refrigerator.
-These people may be looking for “vegan butternut squash mac and cheese” or “slow cooker jalapeno mac and cheese,” which are the types of long tail main phrases you want to target to capture some of that lower-competition traffic.
+Many others, on the other hand, are looking for recipes that fulfill certain requirements, such as those that adhere to a dietary restriction or those that include a certain ingredient that the searcher wants to use up in their pantry or refrigerator.
+These people may be looking for “vegan butternut squash mac and cheese” or “slow cooker jalapeno mac and cheese,” which are the types of long-tail main phrases you want to target to capture some of that lower-competition traffic.

-Long tail keyword research will also help you come up with content ideas for potential recipes.
+Long-tail keyword research will also help you come up with content ideas for potential recipes.

 2. Carefully choose your categories and tags, and stick to them

 For any WordPress blog with a lot of content, creating categories and tags is important.
-If you’re a food blogger, you’re probably already aware that categories and tags allow you to organise your recipe archive pages by dietary requirements, ingredients, mealtime, and other factors.
+If you’re a food blogger, you’re probably already aware that categories and tags allow you to organize your recipe archive pages by dietary requirements, ingredients, mealtime, and other factors.
 This is extremely beneficial to both users and search engines, but you must understand how and when to use categories and tags effectively.

-We emphasise this because, based on our own experiences working with food bloggers over the years, categories and tags can quickly become overwhelming.
+We emphasize this because, based on our own experiences working with food bloggers over the years, categories and tags can quickly become overwhelming.
 In general, you only want a few wide categories to which your content can be assigned, and then you can use tags to narrow down your options.